Minesweeper (video game): Competitive play

 Competitive Minesweeper players aim to complete the game as fast as possible.
 The players memorize patterns to reduce times.
-Some players use a technique called the "1.5 click", which aids in revealing mines, while other players do not flag mines at all.
-The game is played competitively in tournaments.
+Some players use a technique called the "1.5 click" where the right click is held after placing a flag, the left click is pressed when the cursor is over a number, and both mouse buttons are released to chord.
+Other players do not flag mines at all.
+The game is played competitively in tournaments, including the 2025 Minesweeper World Championship in Madrid, Spain.
 A community of dedicated players has emerged; this community was centralized on websites such as Minesweeper.info.'
 As of 2015, according to Guinness World Records, the fastest time to complete all three difficulties of Minesweeper is 38.65 seconds by Kamil Murański in 2014.
+As of 2026, the official rankings list the fastest time to complete all three difficulties of Minesweeper as 32.88 seconds by Ze-En Ju.

 Computational complexity

 In 2000, Sadie Kaye published a proof that Minesweeper is NP-complete to determine whether a given grid of uncovered, correctly flagged, and unknown squares, the labels of the foremost also given, has an arrangement of mines for which it is possible within the rules of the game.
 The argument is constructive, a method to quickly convert any Boolean circuit into such a grid that is possible if and only if the circuit is satisfiable; membership in NP is established by using the arrangement of mines as a certificate.
 If, however, a minesweeper board is already guaranteed to be consistent, solving it is not known to be NP-complete, but it has been proven to be co-NP-complete.
 In the latter case, however, minesweeper exhibits a phase transition analogous to k-SAT: when more than 25% of squares are mines, solving a board requires guessing an exponentially-unlikely set of mines.
 Kaye also proved that infinite Minesweeper is Turing-complete.